JustifiedTB/group-project-1/README.md

 This project is our Group Project 1 for OSU Bootcamp.

 ## Project Overview
-Explore various global country performance metrics and information Merge multiple datasets by country to compare & contrast different aspects of well-being Focus on how healthcare impacts quality of life around the world Investigate specific factors of healthcare access and how it impacts lives globally Can this information be used to inform governmental policy?
+- Explore various global country performance metrics and information.
+- Examine multiple datasets by country to compare & contrast different aspects of well-being.
+- Investigate specific factors of healthcare and how it impacts lives globally
+### Questions
+- Can this data be used to inform governmental policy?
+- Do assessments on a popoulation survey-based dataset agree with expert surveys and empirical data?
+- Are there correlative relationships between health related statistics?
+- Are there correlative relationships between health and happiness?

 ## Data Sources